 - Sickness, leading to incontinence

-- The cat is insecure and marks territory to feel safe
+- Insecure and marks territory to feel safe

 - Expressing dominance over you

-- The cat is in heat and attempting to attract a mate
+- In heat and attempting to attract a mate

-- The cat is anxious and wants to mark a regular, comforting location
+- Anxious and wants to mark a regular, comforting location

-Cats often feel insecure.
-This is likeliest if you have new pets or people in the house.
-Your cat will carve out a particular territory for itself.
-This could be a pile of laundry, bedding, or your sneaker/shoes.
-Temper this insecurity with reliable routine and dedicated attention.
-This will reassure your cat that it will not be replaced.
+Cats can feel insecure due to new pets or people in the house.
+If so, your pet may carve out a territory for itself, such as a pile of laundry, bedding, or your sneaker/shoes.
+Temper this insecurity with a reliable routine and one-on-one attention to reassure your cat that it will not be replaced by another pet.

-Dominance is particularly common in unfixed cats, especially males.
-Your pet will be keen to show it is in charge.
+Dominance is common in unfixed cats, especially males, that want to show that they are the alpha cat.
 Spaying or neutering the cat will resolve many of these issues.
 Neutered males, in particular, are much calmer than their unfixed counterparts.

-Female cats in heat will do whatever they can to attract a mate.
-This includes urinating and spraying constantly.
+Female cats in heat will do whatever they can to attract a mate, including urinating and spraying constantly.
 If your cat is crying and begging to be let outside, she is likely in estrus.
-A cat in heat has strong-smelling urine.
-Your cat is sending a message to intact toms in the area.
+A cat in heat has strong-smelling urine, so she is sending a message to intact toms in the area.

-Stress in cats is hard to manage.
-Your cat is living in a constant state of worry and anxiety, so the source of stress must be managed.
-By urinating on clothing, your cat creates a safe space.
+Stress becomes a problem when a cat lives in a constant state of worry and anxiety, so the source of stress must be managed.
+By urinating on clothing, your cat is creating a safe space.
 It will return to the clothing for future eliminations.
-This stress must be managed.
-Anxious cats display a range of inappropriate behaviors.

 Dislikes Litter Box

 - You have changed your cat’s litter to an unfamiliar or scented brand

-- There is too much (typically more than two inches) litter in the box
+- There is too much litter in the box

-- The litter box is too small, or otherwise uncomfortable
+- The litter box is too small or uncomfortable

 - The litter box has not been cleaned